jenineharris/foundation-biostat-2021/README.md

 * Check-in/warm-up/Q & A (bring your questions)
 * R workshop

-## Week 8 (October 14): One-on-one meeting week / Open work day

-* One-on-one appointments available all hours of class + additional hours today
-    + Assistance with finding data, making data management decisions, writing code, formatting tables and figures, interpreting results, etc.
-    + Sign up on Canvas
-    + Harris Zoom room: 613 926 5756
-    + Brugger Zoom room: 261 526 2045

-## Week 9 (October 21): Bivariate tests for one continuous variable and one binary categorical variable
+## Week 8 (October 21): Bivariate tests for one continuous variable and one binary categorical variable

 BEFORE CLASS: